ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 You may wish to completely disable the built-in camera to avoid it from being picked accidentally when using other cameras.

+#### Show Skype's Active Speaker Camera

+When on a Skype call with more than one guest, Skype can offer a camera source what shows the person who is currently speaking.

 ### Audio Preferences

+#### Speakers

+Select the audio device to use for sound from movies, sound effects, system audio, iOS audio and remote guests.

 #### Use Echo Cancellation